 - Activities and opportunities for social connection, such as art and craft, mindfulness, independent living skills, games and activities or physical exercise

 - Information sessions on financial counselling, Recovery College, advocacy services or Alcohol and Other Drug (AOD) services

 - Assistance with re-submitting an NDIS application or seeking a Review of Decision.

 To access CoS

 The referral form is detailed, but please fill it in to the best of your knowledge and show evidence of your eligibility for CoS.
-You can discuss these requirements with your current provider or speak to us directly for further information.
+If you have any questions or difficulties with the referral process you can ask your current provider or speak to us directly and we will assist you.